d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 #> budget_mil  0.9460001  0.1056786 8.951670 4.339561e-14
 ```

+11. Write out the least squares line using the summary statistics provided above.
+Use proper statistical notation.

+\vspace{.5in}

 You may remember from middle and high school that slope $=\frac{\mbox{rise}}{\mbox{run}}$.

 Using $b_1$ to represent slope, we can write that as the fraction $\frac{b_1}{1}$.

 Therefore, the slope predicts how much the line will *rise* for each *run* of +1.
-In other words, as the $x$ variable increases by 1 unit, the $y$ variable is expected to change (increase/decrease) by the value of slope.
+In other words, as the $x$ variable increases by 1 unit, the $y$ variable is predicted to change (increase/decrease) by the value of slope.

-11. Write out the least squares line using the summary statistics provided in proper statistical notation.

-\vspace{.6in}

 12. Interpret the value of slope in context of the problem.

-\vspace{1in}
+\vspace{.8in}

-13. Using the least squares line from question 11, predict the revenue for a movie with a budget of 165 million.
+13. Using the least squares line from question 11, predict the revenue for a movie with a budget of 165 $MM.

 \vspace{.6in}

 #### Residuals {-}

 The model we are using assumes the relationship between the two variables follows a straight line.
-The residuals are the errors, or the part that hasn't been modeled by the line.
+The residuals are the errors, or the variability in the response that hasn't been modeled by the line (model).

 \begin{center}
 Data = Model + Residual

-Residual = Data - Model
+$\implies$ Residual = Data $-$ Model

 $e_i=y_i-\hat{y}_i$
 \end{center}

-14. The movie, *Independence Day: Resurgence*, had a budget of 165 million and revenue of 102.315 million.
+14. The movie *Independence Day: Resurgence* had a budget of 165 \$MM and revenue of 102.315 \$MM.
 Find the residual for this movie.

 \vspace{.8in}